navidtadjalli/job_scheduler/README.md

 # Job Scheduler Service

+> *This was implemented as part of a take-home interview assignment to build a reliable task scheduler service using FastAPI, Redis, and SQLite with full test coverage.*

 A minimal, scalable task scheduling service — inspired by cron — built using FastAPI, SQLite, and APScheduler.
 This backend service allows tasks to be scheduled at specific times, executed reliably, and queried or managed via HTTP APIs.

 ---